serverless/blog/posts/2019-08-06-monitoring-api-gateway-metrics.md

   - guides-and-tutorials
 ---

 Thousands of developers are using serverless technologies to build web APIs.
-Tools like the Serverless Framework make it easy to build with foundational infrastructure like AWS Lambda, API Gateway and DynamoDB to build REST APIs and GraphQL APIs.
-(TODO: Add hyperlinks)
+Tools like the Serverless Framework make it easy to build with foundational infrastructure like AWS Lambda, API Gateway and DynamoDB to build [REST APIs](https://serverless.com/blog/node-rest-api-with-serverless-lambda-and-dynamodb/) and [GraphQL APIs](https://serverless.com/blog/running-scalable-reliable-graphql-endpoint-with-serverless/).

 But monitoring these APIs is still a bit of a black box.
 The out-of-the-box monitoring systems provided by AWS don't provide the granularity you need for inspecting your APIs, particularly when the failure could span multiple systems.